 Light Therapy Helps You Heal and Rehab Sports Injuries Faster, with Less Pain

 From elite pro athletes to world-class trainers and sports medicine professionals, the best in athletics are using light therapy to treat injuries, improve rehab, reduce pain and inflammation, and recover function.
-Joovv is working wonders for injury recovery in the sports world, and it can do the same for you.
-Cutting-edge clinical research backs that up, with hundreds of peer-reviewed clinical studies showing the recovery benefits of red and near infrared light.
+Cutting edge clinical research supports red light therapy as a potential treatment for recovery as well.

 Sources and References: